-No student shall, on the basis of sex, gender, sexual orientation, marital or parental status, pregnancy, race, color, ethnicity, national origin, religious belief, economic status, military status, age, or disability, be denied the opportunity to participate in, or obtain the benefits of any educational program offered by the Hilliard City School District.
+No student shall, on the basis of race, ethnicity, national origin, ancestry, citizenship status, religion, gender, sex (sexual orientation and/or gender identity), economic status, age, disability or military status, be denied the opportunity to participate in, or obtain the benefits of any educational program offered by the Hilliard City School District.

-A copy of the procedure by which a student (or his/her parent) may formally lodge a complaint of discrimination is available in the school office, the school library, and the office of the Superintendent.
+A copy of the procedure by which a student (or their parent) may formally lodge a complaint of discrimination is available in the school office and the office of the Superintendent.

-To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed Assistant Superintendent, Leslie McNaughton, to act as the District's compliance officer/civil rights coordinator of such policies and procedures.
-Concerns or questions may be directed to her office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.
+To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed the Executive Director of Human Resources to act as the District's compliance officer/ civil rights coordinator of such policies and procedures.
+Concerns or questions may be directed to the Human Resources office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.